In 1960 Chuck Pratt and Yvon Chouinard climbed a new route on Middle Cathedral, in Yosemite, and were forced by darkness to bivouac on a ledge.

 In the night, she says, she would shiver herself to sleep and then shiver awake.
 “It was a cold miserable night, but the sunrise was amazing.”
-Overall, the cold was worse than the hunger: “Might have been a tie with hunger without the fruit cocktail.”
+Overall, the cold was worse than the hunger: “The cold might have been tied with hunger without the fruit cocktail.”

 On an ounce of preparation:

-“Never you mind,” Russ said—and they were glad to have them.
+“Never you mind,” Russ said—and they used them.